mohanmca/MohanLearningGround/src/main/md/Tools/docker.md

 ## To connect to docker service from Windows
 * Enable NAT and port-warding
 * Add port forwarding like 7042 without host-ip and guest-ip
+* docker-machine ip (use output of this ip to connect from the application)

 ## $Reference
 * [Docker samples](https://docs.docker.com/samples/)